-- The Graph Settings.
-The Graph Settings are shown in the left panel and allow the maximum cycle time to be graphed and the axis labelling to be set.
-The maximum cycle time should be selected carefully as having too long a cycle time can slow LinSig's calculations down significantly. - The Cycle time Range.
-The range of cycle times is shown on the bottom axis.
-This range extends from the minimum cycle time for the current Staging Plan to a user defined maximum cycle time. - The Practical Reserve Capacity Range.
-The range of Practical Reserve Capacity (PRC) is shown on the left hand axis.
+- The Cycle time Range.
+The range of cycle times analysed is shown on the bottom axis.
+This range extends from a user defined minimum cycle time (which must be greater than the current Scenario's Network Control Plan's minimum cycle time) to a user defined maximum cycle time.
+Setting minimum and maximum cycle times is described below. - The Practical Reserve Capacity Range.
+The range of Practical Reserve Capacity (PRC) is shown on the left axis.
 This range is automatically adjusted to show the full range of PRCs for the junction over the cycle time range. - The PRC Curve.
-The red curve shows the PRC for each cycle time within the cycle time range.

-- The Total Delay Curve.
+The red curve shows the PRC for each cycle time within the cycle time range. - The Total Delay Curve.
 The blue curve shows the Total Delay for each cycle time in the cycle time range.
-The curve is shown without units as only the shape of the curve is significant in this view not the absolute values of delay.
-If you would like to know the absolute values of Total Delay refer to the 'Network Results View'.
+The curve is shown without units as only the shape of the curve is significant in this view, not the absolute values of delay.
+If you would like to know the absolute values of Total Delay refer to the Cycle Time Optimisation Delay Table or the 'Network Results View'.
 There is no significance to the crossing point of the PRC and delay curves. - The Current Cycle Time Indicator.
 If the option 'Allow Selection of Cycle Time and Signal Timings from Graph' is ticked a Current Cycle Time Indicator is shown at the top of the view as a dark blue rectangle containing the current cycle time.
 The Cycle Time Indicator can be dragged with the mouse to change the cycle time for the current Scenario.